 Currently, TransparentCareer reports that the average MBA job in investment banking requires almost 80 hours of work every week.
-That’s double what most in the United States consider a standard work week—and 23 hours above the average for all other MBA grads.
+That’s double what most in the United States consider a standard workweek—and 23 hours above the average for all other MBA grads.
 Lazard Freres & Co. reported 83 hours, and Goldman Sachs data even reported as much as 86 hours in 2016.
-If that’s the average, how many hours must a Goldman star performer log?
+So if that’s the average, how many hours must a Goldman star performer log?
 In 2021, Ben Chon, a 27-year-old former investment banker left his position at JPMorgan Chase for more control over his schedule: “You don’t have control of your lifestyle, and you’re working even when you don’t want to.”

 Last year, the Fuqua School of Management’s top ten recruiters consisted solely of technology and management consulting firms.
 “Banks still hire people, but they have to up their game,” Fuqua’s Dean Bill Boulding told the Financial Times.
 “If you are going to attract the current generation of students you have to give them something that has meaning and purpose, not just the opportunity to make a lot of money.”

-Whatever the causes, if the finance industry hopes to recruit MBAs in the numbers that they once did—and especially if they seek to hire more Millennials away from the tech and consulting sectors—they face a tough road ahead.
-For example, in the Poets & Quants employer study, although the financial services giant Liberty Mutual finished in seventh place, no banks appeared among the top ten—and only Goldman Sachs and Morgan Stanley made it in the top 20.
+Whatever the causes, if the finance industry hopes to recruit MBAs in the numbers they once did—especially if they seek to hire more Millennials away from the tech and consulting sectors—they face a tough road ahead.
+For example, in the Poets & Quants employer study, although the financial services giant Liberty Mutual finished in seventh place, no banks appeared among the top ten—and only Goldman Sachs and Morgan Stanley made it into the top 20.

 See the BSchools MBA in Finance guide for more on this field.